-“No, Petey, you can’t go see Santa again.”
+“No, Petey, you can’t have another popcorn tart.”

 There were a teenage girl and two men in the line ahead of the raggedy haired blond.
 So there were five irritated people in line, and four of them were becoming secondly irritated by whiny kids.
 The teen handled it by being lost in the cloud, thumbing away at her phone.

 Although, the old fellow waiting in front of the teenager did seem oblivious, Doug had seen him wiggle his walrus brush mustache and put his hand to his ear to turn his hearing aid down.
 Doug didn’t have that luxury.
 His hearing was concert sharp.
 He wore bottle bottom glasses and was bald as a baby’s bottom.
 But hearing was only a problem when he was in Joy-To-The-World Christmas shopping line behind squealing kids with foghorn voices.